C6appybara/C6appybara.github.io/_posts/2024-12-04-amsi-bypass.md

 ## Bypassing Amsi Using C & MinHook

-Powershell can be a very powerful tool and can be used as a `LOLBin` which can help attackers to stay stealthy when spread malware.
+Powershell can be a very powerful tool and can be used as a `LOLBin` which is used by attackers to stay stealthy on the victim's machine.
+The only downside with trying to use powershell to be stealthier is bloody `AMSI (Anti Malware Scan Interface)`.